PascalKrieg/Discus-Bot/README.md

-# Discord Playback Enqueuer
+# Discus Bot
 ## Introduction
-This project is still in concept phase, therefore it only provides the most basic of functionality, maybe even less.
-Most importantly, it has not been tested for security issues, so this bot must not be used larger context than a small circle of friends.
+This project aims to evolve into a simple discord bot, that provides some functionality that I wanted a bot to have.
+Most importantly, the project provides a framwork to program new functionality with as few lines of new code as possible.
 ## Prerequisites
-To run this bot, you need to have docker and docker-compose installed.
+To run this bot, you may want to use docker.
 The bot is tested on docker version 19.03.13 and docker-compose version 1.27.4.
+Alternatively, you can manually install Node.js and MariaDB and run it that way.
+This is highly discouraged though.
 ## Setup
-To start the bot, clone the repository and add the following files in the repository root and fill in the information:
+To start the bot, clone the repository and add the following environment files in the repository root and fill in the information:
 The file format is ``key=value`` with one key-value pair per line.
 ### Required Files
 #### bot-environment.env